 How to treat gastroenteritis this winter?

-Winter is fast approaching and with it, the end-of-year celebrations, times with family and friends but also the drop in temperatures and the seasonal illnesses that accompany it.
-Among them, we find a particularly feared epidemic: that of gastroenteritis.
-To prevent gastro and its inconveniences from spoiling the end of the year, there are remedies and good reflexes to apply if you fall ill.
+Winter is fast approaching and with it, the end-of-year celebrations, time with family and friends, but also the drop in temperatures and the seasonal illnesses that accompany it.
+Among them, we find a particularly dreaded epidemic: gastroenteritis.
+To prevent gastroenteritis and its inconveniences from ruining the end of the year, there are remedies and good reflexes to apply if you fall ill.
 In this article, we explain why this disease is so contagious, how long it lasts and how to relieve these symptoms as quickly as possible.

 Gastroenteritis: a contagious disease

-Gastroenteritis is a disease caused by two viruses called rotavirus which affects children under 5 years old and norovirus which contaminates the rest of the population.
-If gastro epidemics are so important each year, it is because these viruses are transmitted very easily from one individual to another.
+Gastroenteritis is a disease caused by two viruses called rotavirus that affects children under 5 years old and norovirus that contaminates the rest of the population.
+If gastroenteritis epidemics are so important each year, it is because these viruses are very easily transmitted from one individual to another.

-The main modes of transmission are by direct contact, by shaking hands with an infected person or by breathing droplets projected into the air.
-Consuming contaminated food or indirect contact with a surface touched by a sick person is also enough to catch gastro.
+The main ways of transmitting these are through direct contact, by shaking hands with an infected person or by breathing in droplets projected into the air.
+Consuming contaminated food or indirectly touching a surface touched by a sick person is also enough to catch gastroenteritis.
 This is why this disease spreads very quickly, especially among young children who put their hands in their mouths.

-In addition, you should know that an infected person is not contagious during the incubation period of the virus, that is to say when they do not yet experience symptoms.
+In addition, it is important to know that an infected person is not contagious during the incubation period of the virus, that is, when they do not yet experience any symptoms.
 This period lasts 24 to 72 hours.
-However, it can still transmit the disease up to 48 hours after the last symptoms.
+However, they can still transmit the disease up to 48 hours after the last symptoms.

-Fortunately, gastro usually does not last long since it lasts on average three days.
+Fortunately, gastroenteritis does not usually last long, with an average duration of three days.
 Therefore, if the illness persists beyond 7 days, you will need to consult a doctor.

-The best thing is obviously to protect yourself from the virus and its spread by reducing the risk of contamination using simple actions such as:
+The best thing to do is obviously to protect yourself from the virus and its spread by reducing the risk of contamination using simple actions such as:

-- Hand washing after going to the toilet or in public places (public transport)
+- Washing hands after going to the toilet or in public places (public transport)

 - Cough into the crook of your elbow, sneeze into a tissue